 Picking which neighborhood to apartment or house hunt in can be both exciting and stressful.
 With so many great Boston neighborhoods, the options can feel overwhelming.
-We compiled a list of neighborhood amenities to consider that can help make the search a little easier!
+We compiled a list of neighborhood amenities to consider which will be helpful for picking the best neighborhood in Boston for you.

 Outdoor Space: While some people are more into the outdoors than others, neighborhoods with green spaces can be much more comfortable for anyone to live in.
 Oftentimes parks are more than just a place to hold picnics—many have local events such as farmers markets or neighborhood parties.
 Not only are these events fun on your own, but they are also a great way to get to know your neighbors!
 In many Urban areas of Greater Boston, lots of people prefer parks than a back yard because there is less maintenance and larger spaces to conduct activities such as flying kites or toy remote controlled devices.
 It’s also a lot easier to meet people and get involved in a pick up game of flag football or basketball.

 The Commute: If you are researching neighborhoods, chances are one of the first things you look into relates to how long the commute will be.
 Instead of just looking at time, it is important to look into the ease of the commute as well.
 For example, a bus stop could be right down the street from you, but if that bus is never on time it is not going to be a good amenity.
 Whether you are traveling to work, school, or anywhere in between it is important to research how comfortable and reliable your commute will be!
 There are also great new apps out there to check out that can predict when your Public transportation is coming so you can finish up your coffee at the right time and walk out the door without wasting a minute.